-In the meantime, vast inequalities in public education will continue to be the norm in our public schools.
+In the meantime, the vast inequalities in public education will continue to be the norm, an accepted standard in our public schools.

 And that will have repercussions not only for students like Gerry, but for every taxpayer in the state.